 Sensitivity

 Cultural differences are often amplified when newcomers to humanitarian work are on-site for the first time.
-Be respectful of other cultures and have empathy for those you show up to work with.
+Be open to and considerate of other cultures and have empathy for those you show up to work with.

 Leadership